 Four Keys to Keeping Kids Safe in Cars

 Keeping kids safe in cars seems easy.
-Buy a car with strong crash test scores and accident avoidance technology like anti-lock brakes, stability control and an anti-roll system.
+Buy a car with strong crash test scores and accident avoidance technology.
 Put the kids in the back seat, use age-appropriate car seats and always make sure they buckle up.
 Follow those rules and your kids will always be safe, right?

 A safe car, buckling up and car seats can certainly keep kids safe in car crashes, but the threat cars can pose to children’s health and safety doesn’t stop when you turn the car off.
-In 2009, the National Highway Traffic Safety Administration reported that 115,000 children age 14 and younger were injured in non-traffic incidents involving cars.
-More than 1,400 children younger than five were killed in non-traffic motor vehicle accidents.
+The National Highway Traffic Safety Administration reports that 30,000 children age 14 and younger were injured in non-traffic incidents involving cars between 2008 and 2011.
+During that same period, more than 800 children 4 and younger were killed in non-traffic motor vehicle accidents.
 Non-traffic incidents are events that take place off public roadways, in driveways, parking lots and garages.
 The most common non-traffic incidents that injure or kill kids are backover accidents, frontover accidents and heat stroke.

 “The worst thing that can happen is the death of a child,” says Janette Fennell, founder and president of Kids and Cars, a nonprofit dedicated to keeping kids safe in and around motor vehicles.
 “It just doesn’t get any worse than that.
 And children die for many different reasons.
 Now take that and look at our data [which tracks non-traffic fatalities and injuries to children], where 70 percent of the time the person responsible for killing that child is a direct family member.
 The people who love them the most are now responsible for their death.”

-While Fennell is quick to point out that these types of accidents can happen to anyone – after all, who hasn’t backed hurriedly out of a driveway? – there are a number of steps parents can take to keep their kids safe in cars, even when they aren’t on the road.
+While Fennell is quick to point out that these types of accidents can happen to anyone – after all, we’ve all backed hurriedly out of a driveway – there are a number of steps parents can take to keep their kids safe in cars, even when they aren’t on the road.

 Home Doesn’t Mean Home-Free